manojphatak/Supermarket/README.md

 # The Issues:

 1. [+] All sql queries must be change for **Supermarket** database.
-2. [] The bill report should have strings.
+2. [+] The bill report should have strings.
 The function just return integer.
+3. [+] Prices returned to Money data type.
+4. [+] Tables and database need to check and create automaticly in program.
+5. [+] Libpqxx install with new version.
+Also update the codes for new version. [pqxx-7.0.0]
+6. [-] The bill report doesn't work.
+7. [-] The other sections need to add in program.
+8. [-] Regualtion items need to has remove and edit choices.